 TRADE LINES OUTSIDE YOUR TRADE – Yes, everyone IS going to need office supplies at some point, but your business is also going to spend on the things it needs to run your business.
 If you are a tire store, you'll be buying tires, tools, and equipment.
 If you're a restaurant, you'll need food, dishes, tables, and napkins.
 If you are a truck driver, you'll need parts, repairs, licenses, and fuel.
 Purchases should reflect your line of business.
 While the owner of a tire shop may purchase employee uniforms at a specialty store, he most likely doesn’t need a trade line that sells food.
 Likewise, a mom-and-pop restaurant has their usual shopping list, but is probably not going to spend $1000 for an emergency tool kit for the kitchen.

-DAY-TRADING – Who never shops for their business all year long and then suddenly opens a dozen new accounts in one day?
-Only people who are using some ding-dong's cookie-cutter, flash-in-the-pan strategy.
+ALL-IN-ONE-DAY-TRADING – What company will never shop for their business all year long and then suddenly opens a dozen new accounts in one day?
+Only people who are using someone's cookie-cutter, flash-in-the-pan strategy.
 Most of those new "accounts" are going to check your D&B report (or other corporate credit bureau) to validate your business details.
 If no one has run a single report on your business in the past three years and then suddenly there are 10 inquiries in one day — every red flag is going up, every alarm bell is clanging, and every idiot-light just came on.

 ADDRESSING TRADES – I once knew a realtor who ordered products from six trade lines and had each of the orders shipped to a different empty house he managed.
 Instead of the payments appearing a month later in one D&B report, he ended up with six D&B reports, one for each address.
 He spent all that money, and for nothing!
 He thought he was being tricky, but instead, he was the one who got tricked.
 Your company operates under one name, usually at just one address, and that is the ONLY acceptable information when placing orders with your suppliers.
 Trade lines should be established in your business name, at your business address, and shipped to your business location.

 TRIVIAL LITTLE TRADES – Most business credit bureaus have a set minimum payment reporting criteria.
 Most companies who report to those bureaus will also have their own minimums.
-In most cases, if you are spending less than $50 with your supplier, that payment is never going to make it into your report.
-Some suppliers don't report any payments under $100, and some $1000.
-So don’t waste your $12.35 thinking you're pulling a fast one, because you're not.
+In most cases, if you are spending just a few dollars with your supplier, that payment is never going to make it into your report.
+Some suppliers don't report any payments under $125, and some $1000.
+So don’t waste your $2.35 thinking you're pulling a fast one, because you're not.
 If you can’t afford to spend the minimum, you might as well not make the purchase at all.
-If you are really buying something your company needs, chances are it's going to cost more than fifty bucks.
+If you're really buying something your company needs, chances are it's going to cost more than fifty bucks.

 TRUST YOUR OWN TRADE LINES FIRST – If you have a legitimate business, you are already paying legitimate expenses associated to that business.
 Those expenses are real, and their coming from your real trade lines!
 Most of the cookie-cutter quacksters won’t even take the time and energy to look at your existing trade lines and vet their potential to get added to your file because that doesn't fit into their one-size-fits-all "technique".
 Most of the time, you have already spent a lot more with your legitimate suppliers than you would be willing to spend on someone else's fake ones.